 VARIETY: Caturra, Typica, Catimor, Bourbon, Catuai

 There are many in our St. Louis Roastery that eagerly await the annual return of Peru Rutas del Inca.
-This year, we purchased 300 bags of the cooperative's harvest, and while it plays a pivotal role in many of our mainstay and Fair Trade Organic blends, it's also one of those exceptional coffees that can shine brightly on its own.
+This year, we purchased 300 bags of the cooperative's harvest, and while it plays a pivotal role in many of our mainstay blends, it's also one of those coffees that can shine on its own.

 Founded in 2013 with only 33 members, Rutas del Inca quickly grew to be one of Peru’s leading producers of organic-certified specialty coffee.
 Now consisting of over 258 members (30 women and 228 men), the cooperative stretches across 27 communities in the Querocoto, Huambos, and Querecotillo districts where the farmers receive excellent support in the form of fertilizers, drying tents, fermentation, de-pulping machines, and small irrigation systems.